The galaxy power spectrum on the lightcone: deep, wide-angle redshift surveys and the turnover scale: Introduction

 In this paper we focus on a subset of these issues.
-Our goal here is to build up the methodology for forward modelling the theory of the real space, 3D galaxy power spectrum in a survey that is deep and which spans the full sky.
+Our goal here is to build up the methodology for forward modelling the theory of the real space, 3D galaxy power spectrum in a survey which spans a significant fraction of the sky and thus requires us to take into account wide-angle clustering effects and one that is also deep and so requires us to handle the lightcone effect.
 This means that we will need to take into account: the convolution with the survey window function, the lightcone effect, including the unequal time correlators and work on the curved sky.
-Our aim is thus to evolve the measurement and analysis methodology to the next level \cite{Feldmanetal1994,Tegmark1997b,Yamamoto2003,Percivaletal2004a,SmithMarian2015}.
-Regarding the lightcone effect, our work here is most closely inspired by that of \cite{Yamamotoetal1999} and we provide alternate derivations of results from that work.
-Many authors have explored the formalism of performing a spherical harmonic analysis of a galaxy redshift survey \cite{Peebles1973, Scharfetal1992, ScharfLahav1993, Fisheretal1995, HeavensTaylor1995, Tadrosetal1999, Percivaletal2004b, Nicolaetal2014, Lanusseetal2015, Shiraishietal2020}, and we take many of our cues from these important works.
-However, one important distinction is that the main aim here is to retain the full 3D information of the galaxy field and not project out the radial modes, as is usually done in a number of these earlier works.
+We reserve exploration of redshift-space distortions and the power-spectrum multipoles for future work.
+Our aim here is thus to evolve the estimation and forward modelling analysis methodology to the next level \cite{Feldmanetal1994,Tegmark1997b,Yamamoto2003,Percivaletal2004a,SmithMarian2015}.

+Regarding the lightcone effect, our work here is most closely inspired by that of \cite{Yamamotoetal1999} and we provide alternate derivations of results from that work that are easier to evaluate, but our results go beyond that work in a number of key ways.
+First, working with the spherical-Fourier-Bessel (hereafter sFB) expansion of the theory, we find expressions that are simpler to compute.
+Second, we include galaxy weighting and luminosity dependent galaxy bias.
+Third, we derive the shot-noise and show that its form remains as that found by \citep{Percivaletal2002}.
+Fourth, we include general expressions with a survey mask.
+We validate all of this with a series of deep full-sky galaxy mocks derived from $N$-body simulations.